Peppe37/python-starter-guide/README.md

 ## 💡 Contributing

-Contributions are welcome!
+### Contributions are welcome!
-If you'd like to add examples or improve existing ones:
+If you want to contribute:
+- Please make sure to follow the existing code style and documentation format.
+- Make sure to test your changes before submitting a pull request.
+- Use convenient commit messages.

+Follow this easy process:
 1. Fork the repo
 2. Create a new branch
 3. Submit a pull request